What Are the Common Reasons For Engineers Australia’s Negative Skill Assessment?

 4. Copying or Plagiarism: Copying or pasting information from online samples or other sources is a serious offence or major violation of the Australian code of ethical conduct.
 Such misconduct by applicants often results in an immediate ban of up to 36 months.

 5. Insufficient Demonstration of Competencies: If applicants fail to demonstrate their personal engineering abilities, such as problem-solving and leadership skills, it results in a negative skills evaluation.
-Additionally, if their information is generic and focuses on team achievements rather than individual contribution or non-engineering duties, it may give a bad impression and result in application rejection.
+Additionally, if their information is generic and focuses on team achievements rather than individual contributions or non-engineering duties, it may give a bad impression and result in application rejection.

 6. Poorly Crafted CDR: A report that has spelling and grammatical mistakes, is not coherently written, includes excessive technical jargon without context, does not follow word count guidelines, or fails to follow the specific structure outlined in the MSA booklet often yields negative assessment outcomes.